 If I made any mistakes, leave a comment and I will update this post.

-Before I end this post, I want to share another savings number.
-At this time of the year, I am paying $4.27 for a 15-pound bag of potatoes at the restaurant supply store.
-Many times of the year the price drops under $3.
-However, right now, I am paying 28.5 cents per pound of potatoes.
+Before I conclude this post, I would like to share another savings figure.
+At this time of year, I pay $4.27 for a 15-pound bag of potatoes at the restaurant supply store.
+Many times of the year, the price drops under $3.
+However, I am currently paying 28.5 cents per pound for potatoes.

-At 4 pounds per day, my total food bill per day of Potato Hacking is $1.14.
-During normal eating, I’m guessing I average $15 a day in groceries and taco trucks.
-For a daily savings of $13.86.
+At 4 pounds per day, my total food bill for Potato Hacking is $1.14.
+During normal eating, I estimate that I spend around $15 a day on groceries and taco trucks, resulting in a daily savings of $13.86.
 During a 4-day Hack, I will save $55.44.
 And if I go for 5 days, I’ll save $99.30.
 Winning!

 Taco trucks.
 You realize I’ve eaten nothing but spuds for 5 days now?
 Gotta go find me a taco truck!